Paying for Stormwater Solutions

 Today, we have a new generation of investors that cares as much about social and environmental returns as they do financial ones.
 These “impact investors” are seeking financial, social, and environmental returns on their investments.

-CBF wants to help municipalities leverage this new source of capital to create green infrastructure (rain gardens, permeable pavement, bioswales, and more) that can help reduce stormwater management burdens.
+CBF is helping municipalities leverage this new source of capital to create green infrastructure (rain gardens, permeable pavement, bioswales, and more) that can help reduce stormwater management burdens.

 The Environmental Impact Bond model matches impact investors with municipalities planning environmental resilience projects such as green infrastructure.
 Investors provide up-front capital and share the project risk.